-- In collaboration with the school secretary, operates Genesis for attendance. - Call parents & other contacts if student not reported absent/late. - Contact Superintendent and Franklin Township Police if student not found. - Change attendance throughout day when student arrives late, leaves early or is sent home ill. - Provide attendance information to Superintendent and/or School Supervisor as needed. - Secure documentation for chronic illnesses on students that effect attendance.
+- In collaboration with the school secretary, operates Genesis for attendance. - Call parents & other contacts if student not reported absent/late. - Contact Superintendent and Franklin Township Police if student not found.

+Change attendance throughout day when student arrives late, leaves early or is sent home ill.

+Provide attendance information to Superintendent and/or School Supervisor as needed.

+Obtain and keep on file documentation for chronic illnesses on students that effect attendance.